Paulkelvin/Ibukun-Adesanya/README.md

 [Linkedin]: https://www.linkedin.com/in/paulkelvin/
 [Twitter]: https://twitter.com/Paulluskelvin_

-I'm a software engineer with a keen interest of solving hand-operated problems.
+I'm a software engineer with a keen interest of providing web automated solutions and simplifying complex processes.
 I specialize in JavaScript, React, C, and Python and love working with tools and technologies such as git & GitHub, unix shell scripting...

 ## Projects 📂

-Here are some projects I've worked on recently using JavaScript, click links to visit website:
+Here are some projects I've worked on recently using JavaScript, click links for live interaction:

 ### [Geo-Logic](https://paulkelvin.github.io/Geo-Logic/)
 #### Description